Taban Shoresh: Humanitarian work

 In April 2014 Shoresh was approached by the Kurdistan Regional Government and asked to speak about her experiences in the House of Lords for Genocide Remembrance Day.
 Around this time she learned about the plight of the Yazidis, a religious minority indigenous to Northern Mesopotamia.
 The Yazidis were facing persecution from the terrorist group, so-called Islamic State.

 Shoresh then took a career break to participate in a rescue mission with the Rwanga Foundation, distributing aid to the displaced Yezidis trapped on Mount Sinjar.
 She then stayed in the region for 15 months and supported the Rwanga Foundation with their humanitarian mission before returning to the UK.

 Non-profit work

 The Lotus Flower was registered as a non-profit in March 2016.
 The organisation offers support to displaced female victims of conflict in the Middle East.

 The organisation is registered in London and has set up three centres in the Kurdistan region of Iraq.
 The centres help vulnerable females access education and helps them with their wellbeing and mental health, which in turn helps refugee women reintegrate back into their communities.

-Recognition
+Honours and recognition

 In September 2018 Shoresh had a small statue erected in Central London as part of a campaign by art movement, Put Her Forward.
 The organisation hopes to double the number of statues of women in England.

 She frequently speaks about the plight of Kurdish people in the middle east in public and on major news networks.

 In 2016 she was a finalist in Red magazine's Woman of the Year Awards.

+Shoresh was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to refugees and displaced conflict survivors in the Kurdistan Region of Iraq.